1. Outdoor Buddy Sprints

 2. Bodyweight workout

 This type of outdoor workout always does the trick.
 Namely, it is possible to do strength-based exercises virtually anywhere, even in a crowded city, and without any equipment.
 The only thing you need is the determination to cram as many exercise sets into 20 minutes as you can.
 The common exercises are pushups, squat jumps, triceps dips, lunge jumps, and hip bridges.
-But, you should feel free to adjust the intensity as needed or introduce some other exercises to the mix.

 3. Outdoor Boot Camp